Academics

 Family Guides

 The Commonwealth of Massachusetts sets expectations, or standards, for what every student will know and be able to do in school.
-These guides are designed to help you understand those standards and partner with teachers to support your child’s learning.
+These guides help you understand those standards and partner with teachers to support your child’s learning.

 District Report Card